 In 1991, the Public Transportation Assistance Fund was created with dedicated sources of funding for mass transit systems.
-Funds totaling \$174.4 million were expended from this fund in fiscal year 2006 and \$175.6 million is available for fiscal year 2007.
-A total of \$180.1 million is the proposed budget for fiscal year 2008.
+Funds totaling \$175.6 million were expended from this fund in fiscal year 2007 and \$180.4 million is available for fiscal year 2008.

 Liquid fuels tax and license and fee revenues provide resources for expenditures for highway construction and maintenance.
-Motor License Fund restricted revenues budgeted for highway construction purposes totaled \$594.2 million in fiscal year 2006.
-In fiscal year 2007, \$625.8 million is available.
-In fiscal year 2008, an estimated \$595.2 million is proposed.
-Combined Motor License Fund and restricted revenues expended for highway maintenance in fiscal year 2006 totaled \$1,445.2 million.
-A total of \$1,558.5 million is budgeted for fiscal year 2007 while an estimated \$1,375.5 million is proposed for fiscal year 2008.
-In addition, new funding is being proposed as part of the fiscal year 2008 budget that would add an estimated \$960 million for highway construction and maintenance.
-Support of highway and bridge expenditures by local governments through grants paid from Motor License Fund and restricted revenues were \$325.5 million in fiscal year 2006.
-A total of \$333.9 million is available for fiscal year 2007.
-In fiscal year 2008, an estimated \$31.3 million is proposed.
+Motor License Fund restricted revenues budgeted for highway construction purposes totaled \$625.8 million in fiscal year 2007.
+In fiscal year 2008, \$595.2 million is available.
+Combined Motor License Fund and restricted revenues expended for highway maintenance in fiscal year 2007 totaled \$1,558.5 million.
+A total of \$1,772.4 million is budgeted for fiscal year 2008 Support of highway and bridge expenditures by local governments through grants paid from Motor License Fund and restricted revenues were \$333.9 million in fiscal year 2007.
+A total of \$366.3 million is available for fiscal year 2008 which also includes new funding in the amount of \$35 million.

 The Commonwealth's current aviation program funds the development of public airport facilities through grants providing for airport development, runway rehabilitation, and real estate tax rebates for public use airports.
 Taxes levied on aviation and jet fuel provide revenues for a restricted account for aviation programs in the Motor License Fund.
-In fiscal year 2006, \$8.3 million was expended from the aviation restricted account for such purposes.
-A total of \$8.3 million is available for fiscal year 2007.
-For fiscal year 2008, \$9.3 million is proposed.
+In fiscal year 2007, \$8.3 million was expended from the aviation restricted account for such purposes.
+A total of \$9.3 million is budgeted for fiscal year 2008.